pouete/ubiquitous-octo-funicular/course1/README.md

 will create a final binery with the needed variables to execute the course1.c test suit

-If you want the full debug and execute the test suite, you can launch :
+If you want the verbose mode, you could use :

 `make final EXTRA='-DVERBOSE'`